Research

 Airable Research Lab

-Airable Research Lab is a business line of the Ohio Soybean Council (OSC).
+Airable Research Lab is a division of the Ohio Soybean Council (OSC).
 Entirely funded by soybean checkoff dollars, Airable is Airable is at the forefront of soy-based R&D, working with commercial and industrial clients to develop materials and final products.

 More and more, consumers are looking for greener, healthier alternatives to existing products.
 Recent polling shows that 71% of Americans would prefer to purchase a bioproduct rather than a petroleum- or chemical-based product if the cost is equivalent.
 OSC is ready to help meet these consumers demands, which helps Ohio farmers increase the profitability of their soybeans.